sourcecred/docs/docs/beta/setup-guide.md

 Everything you need to know about setting up a SourceCred instance can be found in the [template-instance](https://github.com/sourcecred/template-instance) repo, which is set up to be a good starting point for configuring SourceCred.

+_Need more help?
+Post in SourceCred's Tech Support Discord channel._